brandonzhang1/Java-Maze-Game/README.md

 ## Instructions to build, run, or test the game:

-Run the following commands from the directory with pom.xml using Apache Maven
+Install Apache Maven and run the following commands from the top directory (with pom.xml)

 Compile and run the game:
 	Step 1:	mvn clean install